How to buy the best vacuum cleaner

 Our years of experience testing and rating vacuum cleaners of all prices and brands have proved that it's generally worth spending at least £100 on a vacuum cleaner, if you can.

-We rarely test models below this price as the vast majority of vacuums we've tested for less than this tend to score poorly on vital factors such as cleaning power and manoeuvrability.
+We continue to test vacuum cleaners below this price, but the vast majority of vacuums we've tested for less than this tend to score poorly on vital factors such as cleaning power and manoeuvrability.
 But very expensive models can also score poorly, which is why it's important to do your homework before hitting the shops.

 The best model for you may not necessarily be one of the best all-rounders we've tested.
 Before you buy, consider what your home is like.
 If you only have laminate floors, there’s no point shelling out for a vacuum cleaner that delivers a five-star cleaning on carpet and wooden floors, as well as laminate.
 Our vacuum cleaner reviews include ratings for cleaning power on laminate floors, wooden floors with crevices and carpet.

-Our Best Buy vacuum cleaners page lists the models that have excelled across all our tests.
+Just want to choose the best option in a hurry?
+Jump straight to our best vacuum cleaners page to see the recommended models that have excelled across all our tests.

 Upright vacuum or cylinder, bagged or bagless?